datalass1/100-days-of-code/README.md

 **Today's Progress:** Cropped using numpy array slicing and smoothing using Gaussian filter from skimage.

-**Thoughts:** I had to set img_as_float again and there is some interesting info here about sensible rescaling: http://scikit-image.org/docs/dev/user_guide/data_types.html
+**Thoughts:** I had to set img_as_float again and there is some interesting info here about sensible rescaling: http://scikit-image.org/docs/dev/user_guide/data_types.html and to reiterate from the lessons so far we use smoothing to reduce noise and pixelation.

 **Tomorrows plans:** practice finding edges and apply it to the Madagascar image.